SMerrony/tello-desktop/README.md

 # tello-desktop
-Functioning desktop testbed for flying the DJI Tello drone via Gobot.
+A functioning desktop testbed for flying the DJI Tello drone via [Gobot](https://github.com/hybridgroup/gobot).

-_Play with this entirely at your own risk - it's not the author's fault if you lose your drone or damage it or anything else when using this software._
+_Play with this entirely at your own risk - it's not the author's fault if you lose your drone or damage it, or anything else, when using this software._

-This is an unpolished, but working, utility to try out new features on the dji/tello platform in the Gobot library.
+This is an unpolished, but working, utility to try out features of the dji/tello platform in the Gobot library.

 It currently provides
 * live video via mplayer (must be installed separately)